mvishiu11/AdventOfCode2023/README.md

 ### Part 2
 This one was not much harder after I figured out how to use regexes properly.
 Added a function to find gears (ergo *) which was done in the most straightforward way possible.
 After I had some fun with timer wrappers using `time` module and packed both parts into one function.

+## Day 4
+### Part 1
+Did not work in Go, so defaulted to Python again (I know, I know).
+Nothing special really, just parsing input, packing first part of each card into a set and checking second part for matchings.

+### Part 2
+A bit more tricky, since kind of a recursive formula was needed.
+In the end, I just used a dictionary to update counts as I go (also reduced time complexity to O(n) from O(n^2)) this way.
+Added a class to contain Cards, since I wanted their id anyways.